PGCE International Early Years

 Studying this course will help to transform the way you teach, with access to new ideas and approaches you can feed into your practice.

-You can position yourself as an internationally specialised early years teacher, who is knowledgeable about the EYFS, with the potential to progress in education management and leadership.
+You can position yourself as an internationally specialised early years teacher, who is knowledgeable about the Early Years Foundation Stage, with the potential to progress in education management and leadership.

 Taking what you have learnt into your school will also add value to the education offer they are able to provide to children and families.

 The University's standard entry requirements apply.
-Students need to have:
+Students will need to show that they have, or are due to have at the time of starting the course:

 - An undergraduate degree or equivalent.